Use WebSockets with Spring, SockJS and Stomp

-This guide walks you through the process of creating a “hello world” application that sends messages back and forth, between a browser and the server.
-WebSocket is a very thin, lightweight layer above TCP.
-It makes it very suitable to use “subprotocols” to embed messages.
-In this guide, we’ll dive in and use STOMP messaging with Spring to create an interactive web application.
+This guide walks you through building a “hello world” application that sends messages back and forth between a browser and the server.
+WebSocket is a very thin, lightweight layer on top of TCP, which makes it a natural place to run a subprotocol that gives the raw bytes some structure.
+Here we use STOMP messaging with Spring to create an interactive web application.

 Maven Dependencies

-First, we need to add the Spring messaging modules in the POM file:
+First, add the Spring messaging and WebSocket modules to the POM:

 <dependency>